 - Musical instruments which do not fit in the permitted cabin baggage size are allowed as a second item of cabin baggage; they will need to be screened and passengers should check with their airlines if special arrangements (e.g. purchasing an extra seat) for these large instruments will be required.

-- Laptops will need to be removed from your bag at Gatwick Airport and screened separately in the trays provided.
+- Laptops will need to be removed from your bag and screened separately in the trays provided.
 A laptop bag will be regarded as your one item that is allowed in the cabin.

 - Pushchairs, walking aids and wheelchairs are permitted but will be screened.

-Some liquids (e.g. gels, lotions, pastes, liquid cosmetics, foams and other liquid-based items) are now allowed through airport security check points.
-The following restrictions apply to the quantity of liquids:
+Some liquids (e.g. gels, lotions, pastes, liquid cosmetics, foams and other liquid-based items) are now allowed through airport security check points subject to the following restrictions:

 Liquids that can not be placed inside the re-sealable bag must be packed into the hold luggage and checked in.
 Liquids of any amount can still be carried in luggage checked into the aircraft hold.